macroquest/docs/main/building.md

 ### Build Steps

 1. Open the `MacroQuest.sln` file in the `src` directory.
-Double clicking this file should open Visual Studio 2019.
+Double clicking this file should open Visual Studio.
 2. Select the `Release` and `(x64)`configuration from the drop-down menu near the top of the window.
 3. Since the project moved to 64-bit, ensure all project configurations are set to `(x64)` in the **Solution Macroquest** Property Pages.
 From the Visual Studio main menu, select **Build** then **Configuration Manager** then ensure the Platform column for each project is set to `(x64)`.
-4. Select `Build -> Build Solution` from the menu
+4. Select `Build -> Build Solution` from the menu.

 The built files will be placed in `build/bin/Release`.
 To start MacroQuest, run `MacroQuest.exe`.
 This will launch the application to the tray, and install MacroQuest into any running EverQuest processes.

 ### Adding Your Own Plugins

-Note: If you have any custom plugins you want to build, put the sources for them in the `plugins` folder, for example: `plugins/MQ2Foo/MQ2Foo.cpp` Do not put them in `src/plugins` this path is reserved for the MacroQuest developers.
+Note: If you have any custom plugins you want to build, put the sources for them in the `plugins` folder, for example: `plugins/MQ2Foo/MQ2Foo.cpp` Do not put them in `src/plugins`, this path is reserved for the MacroQuest developers.

 To add any personal plugins to the solution: